What to Expect at Your Provider's Office

 Complementary and Alternative Therapies

 Dietary choices, supplements, and herbs that reduce inflammation may help prevent amyloidosis.
 Damage from oxidation may play a role in the development of amyloidosis (see What Causes It? section), so you may want to add antioxidants to your diet to help slow the disease.
+Not all antioxidants are compatible with certain medications.
 Amyloidosis should never be treated with complementary and alternative therapies alone.
-Inform all of your health care providers about any medications, herbs, or supplements you are taking.
+Work with a knowledgeable provider and inform all of your health care providers about any medications, herbs, or supplements you are taking.

 Nutrition and Supplements